arafatalim/fav-npm-backend/README.md

 - Sign Up
     - User enter details - Username and password and hit Signup
         - check if user's name is present in the data then return an error message, user already exists.
-        - Otherwise saved the data into the database and save the user'name into the localStorage and move the user to their homepage.
+        - Otherwise saved the data into the database and save the user's id and name into the localStorage and move the user to their homepage.

 ## Creating users table for storing user password and username